ICPC-Fayoum-University-Community/2023_archive/Level 1 Training/Week 2 -Loops-/readme.md

-# Fayoum ICPC - Level 1 Training - Week 1: Conditions
+# Fayoum ICPC - Level 1 Training - Week 2: Loops

 Welcome to the repository for the Level 1 Training program for the Fayoum ICPC team!
-This week's materials cover conditional statements in cpp.
+This week's materials cover loops in cpp.

 ## Upsolvings